b-jufre/JRubyArt/README.md

 `processing-3.0.2`

-`jdk1.8.0_92+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is experimental is expected to replace JAVA2D in the near future see changes above...
+`jdk1.8.0_92+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is experimental is expected to replace JAVA2D eventually, see changes above...

 ### Recommended Extras (JRubyArt is currently hard-coded to expect them)